LIONS-EPFL/LEAF/README.md

 ### LEAF (robust rext encoder)

+Our models are trained on the first 80k samples from DataComp-small.
+For instructions on downloading the dataset, follow the [DataComp repository](https://github.com/mlfoundations/datacomp).
+In order to replicate our training runs, modify the corresponding file in the `scripts` folder to include the data location.
+For example, ViT-L can be finetuned from the FARE2 checkpoints as:

+`bash scripts/train_leaf_vitl.sh`

 ### FARE (robust image encoder)
 We adopt the training code from [FARE](https://github.com/chs20/RobustVLM) and show the training commands in `scripts/`.